Chart Color Schemes

 The educational profile of Bedford Park exceeds national averages, with above-average qualification levels and academic performance metrics

-Bedford Park has a notably high level of educational attainment.
-Among residents aged 15 and above, 40.7% have university qualifications, surpassing the state (SA) average of 25.7% and the SA4 region's 28.1%.
-This is led by bachelor degrees at 27.2%, followed by postgraduate qualifications at 11.9% and graduate diplomas at 1.6%.
+Bedford Park's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 40.7% have university qualifications, compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
+Bachelor degrees are the most common at 27.2%, followed by postgraduate qualifications at 11.9% and graduate diplomas at 1.6%.
 Vocational pathways account for 22.8% of qualifications, with advanced diplomas at 6.7% and certificates at 16.1%.

 Frequently Asked Questions - Education